Frequently Asked Questions

 - Distance Learning Expectations

-Seattle Pacific University is on the Quarter System.
+Seattle Pacific University has been on the Quarter System since 1938

 - One Academic credit has 10 contact hours